The Best Sweet Potato Brownies! Fudgy, chocolatey, and delicious – these healthy brownies are easy to make and so yummy!

 - Roast the sweet potatoes – You can bake the sweet potatoes in the oven instead of microwaving them.

-Freezing: You can freeze this recipe for up to 3 months, these brownies freeze really well!
+Freezing: You can freeze these brownies for up to 3 months, these brownies freeze really well!
 Thaw completely before enjoying.

 Serving: On their own, these brownies are unmatched.
 We love them as much as we love our Almond Butter Brownies and our Healthy Mocha Brownies!
 If you are looking to turn this recipe into a dessert, feel free to add vanilla ice cream or fresh whipped cream.